What is Monzo business?

 Monzo business vs Starling Bank business

-Starling Bank offers much of the same service as Monzo's paid-for 'Pro' option but does so for free.
-Monzo Bank’s tax pots feature in its Pro version is useful and unique, although Starling Bank offers a Business Toolkit that costs £7 a month and offers bookkeeping and VAT management.
-Starling may work out more expensive when it comes to depositing lots of cash, at £3 each deposit up to £1,000 and 0.3% thereafter rather than the £1 you pay with Monzo.
+Starling Bank offers much of the same service as Monzo's paid-for 'Pro' option but for free.
+Monzo's tax pots feature in its Pro business account is useful and unique, although Starling Bank offers a Business Toolkit that costs £7 a month that offers bookkeeping and VAT management.
+However, if you deposit cash, Starling may work out more expensive at 0.7% per transaction (minimum of £3) rather than the £1 you pay with Monzo.
 For more information on the Starling Bank business account check out our 'Starling Business review'.

 Monzo business vs Tide business

 Monzo offers more features and its paid-for 'Pro' version is cheaper than Tide’s offering.
 Tide can also be pricey if you are making a lot of transfers at 20p a time.
 Tide does offer a legal helpline with its Plus service, which could come in handy if you need support drafting documents or work in a particularly litigious sector.
 For more information on the Tide business account check out our 'Tide Review'.

 Monzo offers more extras with its business account but Revolut is useful for those holding multiple currencies or those who are not solely UK-based, so could be better for freelancers or companies operating internationally.
 Like Monzo, Revolut does offer free business and freelancer accounts but there is the option to upgrade to a subscription account if you would like additional features and less spending restrictions.
 For more information on Revolut Business accounts check out our 'Revolut Business' review.

 Monzo business vs high street business bank accounts